This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 2. Myeongdong Night Market / Street Food Market

-Around 400 street food traders are in operation at Myeongdong Walking Street Market but generally alternate each night, meaning at any one time, you’ll get around 150 to 200 street food stalls to choice from (tip – arrive on an empty stomach!).
+Around 400 street food and souvenir traders are in operation at Myeongdong Walking Street Market but generally alternate each night, meaning at any one time, you’ll get around 150 to 200 street food stalls to choice from (tip – arrive on an empty stomach!).

 There is so much choice of street food at Myeongdong Walking Street in the evenings – foods available included tarot potatoes, grilled squid, fishcakes, tteokbokki rice cakes and lobster.

 In terms of sweet and dessert stalls, some of the most popular stalls at Myeongdong night market included strawberries on a stick coating in a sugar glaze, icing plus sweet pancakes (the biggest queue always is for a stall called ‘fancakes’ which we think was essentially a hotteok variant).

 YOU MIGHT LIKE: Myeongdong Night Market in Seoul Guide >

 YOU MIGHT LIKE: Best Korean street foods you must try in South Korea